Printing and Publishing Companies that are Closed

 Graham & Heslip, Belfast

-Went into administration in 2009, for I assume the same problems mentioned above.
-Other print companies that closed that I actually worked in were Antrim Printers, Limavady Printing, Peninsula Print and Summit Printing.
+Went into administration in 2009 owing £3.1 million to creditors, for I assume the same problems mentioned above.
+Other print companies that closed that I actually worked in were Antrim Printers, a company in Newtownards and Summit Printing.
+Another company that I didn’t work in was a company in Limavady and C & R Print, located on Alanbrooke Road, Belfast, which bought over the assets of Graham & Heslip.
 You can click on the links to read further.